-9TH – 15TH MAY MI GALERIE 23 RUE CHAPON PARIS 75003 Exploration of the creation of clothes is a part of the Circle of Life; one that also indicates the relationship between humanity, the rest of the natural world and physical objects around us.
-The purpose is to question how this relationship can shift from […]read more
+9TH – 15TH MAY at MI Galery, Paris This exhibition is an exploration of how the creation of clothes is a part of the Circle of Life; one that also indicates the relationship between humanity, the rest of the natural world and physical objects around us.
+The purpose is to question how this relationship can […]read more